City of God (2002 film): Top ten lists

 It ranked number 38 on the BBC list of best 100 films of the 21st century.
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 70th in WGA's 101 Greatest Screenplays of the 21st Century (so far).
 In June 2025, it ranked number 15 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 37 on the "Readers' Choice" edition of the list.
 In July 2025, it ranked number 96 on Rolling Stones list of "The 100 Best Movies of the 21st Century."

 MV Bill's response

 Brazilian rapper MV Bill, a resident of Cidade de Deus, said the film had "brought no good to the favela, no social, moral, or human benefit."
 He said, "The world will know that they exploited the image of the children who live here in Cidade de Deus.
 What is obvious is that they are going to carry a bigger stigma throughout their lives; it has only become greater because of the film."

 Awards and nominations

 City of God won fifty-five awards and received another twenty-nine nominations.
 Among those: